-Serendipity was not on the side of a Minneapolis taxicab driver Saturday night when he refused to accept a credit card and told his passenger to pay with cash.
+Serendipity was not on the side of a Minneapolis taxicab driver a week ago Saturday night when he refused to accept a credit card and told his passenger to pay with cash.

-All cab drivers are required to have credit card machines and accept plastic as payment.
-If they don't have the machines, the cabs can be taken out of service, said Jose Velez, an inspector with the city's Licenses and Consumer Services division.
+The incident brought to light the rules regarding how riders can pay their fares.
+Of course, cash is an option, but all cabdrivers are required to have credit card machines and accept plastic as payment.
+If they don't have the machines, a cab can be taken out of service, said Jose Velez, an inspector with the city's Licenses and Consumer Services division.

-It all played out when Star Tribune photographer Aaron Lavinsky hailed a Viking Cab at Historic Halls Island in northeast Minneapolis around 8 p.m.
+This incident played out when Star Tribune photographer Aaron Lavinsky hailed a Viking Cab at Historic Hall's Island in northeast Minneapolis around 8 p.m.
 His destination was the paper's downtown headquarters.
 Lavinsky was quoted a $15 fare, which he says should have been closer to $11.
-Lavinsky handed his credit card to the cabbie, who in return tells him "cash only, no credit," and instructed the photographer to hit a nearby ATM.
+Lavinsky handed his credit card to the cabbie, who in return told him "cash only, no credit," and instructed the photographer to hit a nearby ATM.

-As Lavinsky returns to the cab, Velez pulled up and noticed the cab illegally blocking a crosswalk.
+As Lavinsky returned to the cab, Velez pulled up and noticed the cab illegally blocking a crosswalk and told the driver to move.
 Lavinsky told Velez "that would not have been a problem if he took credit cards like everyone else in 2015."

 That caught Velez's attention.
 Upon investigation, Velez found the driver did have a credit card machine in the car and was not displaying his Minneapolis taxi license.
-Velez cited the driver with a $200 fine and a warning notice.
+Velez gave the driver a $200 fine and a warning.
+He forgave the crosswalk violation.

 "The driver should have taken the credit card; the transaction would have gone smoother," Velez said.
 "We are here to make sure cabs are meeting code.
 We're here to make sure they are following regulations."